chipsalliance/firrtl/spec/spec.md

 The conditional statement creates a new *scope* within each of its `when`{.firrtl} and `else`{.firrtl} branches.
 It is an error to refer to any component declared within a branch after the branch has ended.
-As mention in section [11](#namespaces), circuit component declarations in a module must be unique within the module's flat namespace; this means that shadowing a component in an enclosing scope with a component of the same name inside a conditional statement is not allowed.
+As mention in [@sec:namespaces], circuit component declarations in a module must be unique within the module's flat namespace; this means that shadowing a component in an enclosing scope with a component of the same name inside a conditional statement is not allowed.

-### Conditional Last Connect Semantics {#conditional_last_connect}
+### Conditional Last Connect Semantics

 In the case where a connection to a circuit component is followed by a conditional statement containing a connection to the same component, the connection is overwritten only when the condition holds.
 Intuitively, a multiplexer is generated such that when the condition is low, the multiplexer returns the old value, and otherwise returns the new value.
-For details about the multiplexer, see section [6.9](#multiplexers).
+For details about the multiplexer, see [@sec:multiplexers].

 The following example: